core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

                         | }                    |
                         |                      |
 ~~~~~~~~~~~
-{: #fig-message-exchange-client-init-normal-resource title="Example of the KUDOS forward message flow where KUDOS Request #1 targets a normal resource." artwork-align="center"}
+{: #fig-message-exchange-client-init-normal-resource title="Example of the KUDOS forward message flow where the KUDOS message Request #1 targets a non-KUDOS resource." artwork-align="center"}

 # Document Updates # {#sec-document-updates}